 #2.
 Lowered Concentration and Productivity

 We often have trouble staying focused at school or during our shift.
-Some mundane task will always rear its head and we tend to check our social media feeds in those moments to liven things up a little.
+Some mundane tasks will always rear its head and we tend to check our social media feeds in those moments to liven things up a little.
 This is a bad thing to do when it comes to staying productive during your working hours.

 Using Facebook or similar platforms during times that require maximum concentration will set you down a path of procrastination.
 There will always be just one more photo to see or just one more news article to read.
 Before you know it, you have lost almost an hour of your precious time to social media.